glinders/docker-trac-ha/README.md

 All data resides in directory /trac.
 Data is backed up to directory /backup (tar.gz file).
-To back up, use ommand:
+To back up, use command:

-    docker run trac-app-backup
+    docker start trac-app-backup

 Use `docker cp trac-app:/backup <dest>` to get backups out of container.